Multivariate expansivity theory and Pierce-Birkhoff conjecture: Analytic expansions and application to function theory

 \end{proof}

-It is important to notice that the notion of the \textbf{normalization} stage is analogous to and has parallels with the notion of the limit of an expansion under the single variable theory.
-As such the notion of the local number runs exactly parallel to the notion of the \textbf{normalization} stage in multivariate expansivity theory.
-Next we prove the following Proposition, which will eventually feature in closing our argument.
+Here, the \emph{normalization} stage is analogous to and parallels the notion of the limit of an expansion under the single variable theory.
+Similarly, the local number also parallels the notion of the \emph{unionization} stage in multivariate expansivity theory.